nushell/nushell.github.io/book/dataframes.md

 As you can see, the command lists the created dataframes together with basic information about them.

-> Note: If you want to see all the commands that you have available to work
+> Note: If you want to see all the dataframe commands that are available you
-> with databases you can use `help dataframe`
+> can use `help dataframe`

 With the dataframe in memory we can start doing column operations with the `DataFrame`